I like anime, drinking tea, and occasionally doing some statistics.

 Many spatio-temporal processes are often inherently non-stationary, even after accounting for the effect of measured covariates.
 Motivated primarily by spatio-temporal multivariate abundance data in ecology, research on this topic can range widely from evaluating and comparing classic and state-of-the-art approaches to handling complex non-stationarity in spatial data such as fixed-rank kriging and coregionalization; translating such approaches to new-ish settings such as multi-response non-normal data in ecology and factor analytic models in agriculture, understanding the importance (or not) of sophisticated spatio-temporal methods for inference such as variable selection and classification, and developing software that implements such approaches in a user-friendly manner for practitioners.

-Please see my Scopus or Google Scholar
+Please see my Google Scholar or ANU RP+ profile for details.

 HPGEE